-Further up on the east coast of the United Kingdom lies Edinburgh, the thriving and decadent capital city of Scotland.
+Further up on the east coast of the United Kingdom lies Edinburgh, the thriving and historic capital city of Scotland.
 The old town at the heart of the city is home to the major historic attractions and is well worth taking the time to explore.

-Across the water, Belfast has seen a transformation in recent years from a war-torn city into a trendy capital with a selection of chic boutiques and stylish bars, eateries, as well as some classic Victorian architecture and décor.
+Across the water, Belfast has seen a transformation in recent years from a war-torn city into a hip capital with a selection of chic boutiques and stylish bars, eateries, as well as some classic Victorian architecture and décor.

 The Republic of Ireland's capital, Dublin, has a well-deserved reputation as a flourishing and cosmopolitan city, with its curious mix of winding cobbled streets and old buildings, modern museums and buzzing restaurants.